Chanty

 Taking disciplinary action

 This is a bit strict, but sometimes unfortunately necessary.
 For example, if a worker at a store goes to work ill and infects the customers, it can have a serious impact on your overall company.
-So sometimes, if protection of the public is essential, you may want to take disciplinary actions towards the employees who violated the company policy.
+So sometimes, if the protection of the public is essential, you may want to take disciplinary actions against the employees who violated the company policy.
+Of course, the organization should also inform employees in advance of any future actions related to the policy and its consequences.
+A compassionate view of the incident, coupled with full documentation, will not lead to a repetition of future offenses.

 Providing paid sick leave